What Is The Difference Between Yoga And Meditation?

 The Sanskrit meaning of Dhyana is different, it’s a state where you have no mind.
 No thoughts equal to no mind.

 That is Dhyana state, no thought, and no mind, only then you can see things with uncluttered vision.
 It’s a state of tremendous clarity and true wisdom.
 This experience is indescribable, only through practice and being there, you would know the beauty of it.

 The Dhyana state is extremely powerful, and the objective of Yoga asana is to prepare you for that state.
 That is why Asana comes much before than Dhayana, even before Pranayama.
 It is the Pranayama to Dhayana state, which you can group as Meditation.

 You can never achieve the Dhyana state (A deep state of meditativeness), with a distracted and restless mind, or a body that is diseased or full of aches and pain.

 Yoga Asanas prepares your body, mind for that…without Yoga asanas, you can never achieve Dhyana, at least for most of us.

-Its, Yoga no doubt.
+So, yoga is the tree and meditation or dhyana is like one of the branches in that tree.
 But, in terms of accessibility, Meditation is easier than Yoga, no doubt.

 For Yoga Asanas, it’s extremely important for you to be present in front of a Guru, or a master who knows the subject well.
 It requires lots of hand-holding and needs you to follow strict instructions…